 Energy monitors are not the same as smart meter in home displays.
 An energy monitor cannot communicate with your supplier, while a smart meter sends your meter readings for you.

 Depending on the energy monitor, it can only provide estimated information about your gas usage (if any at all), while the in home display can show both gas and electricity consumption figures in kWh, or pounds and pence.

-Because your smart meter is linked to your plan, your spend is a completely accurate way to gauge your energy costs for the month.
+Because your smart meter is linked to your supplier and plan, your spend is a completely accurate way to gauge your energy costs for the month.